Quantum geodesic flows and curvature: Noncommutative states and divergence

-In Proposition~\ref{divrot} we saw that classically in the case of a Riemannian manifold the divergences defined by the Levi-Civita connection and the standard integral are the same.
-Now se see when this agreement can happen more generally.
+It is easy to see that if $\phi$ is nondegenerate and $\mathrm{div}_\phi X$ exists, it is unique.
+Next, recall from Proposition~\ref{divrot} that classically, in the case of a Riemannian manifold, the divergences defined by the Levi-Civita connection and the standard integral are the same.
+We now give a sufficient condition to ensure this more generally.